 Q: When or for what do I need a Zoning permit?

 Any exterior expansion or construction including, but not limited to, decks, sheds, and pools; home occupations, use changes and any interior renovations that would add living space (ex: finished basement or attic).
-Please contact Zoning staff with the specifics for your project or submit a completed Zoning permit application with a plot plan/survey/map of the property indicating the location of the structure/expansion to the Zoning Department for review.
+Please contact Zoning staff with the specifics for your project or apply online or submit a completed Zoning permit application with a plot plan/survey/map of the property indicating the location of the structure/expansion to the Zoning Department for review.
 A floor plan will need to be submitted with any interior renovations.

 Q: What is the fee for a Zoning permit?